Hermes CEO sees no slowdown in demand in China

-PARIS (Reuters) - French luxury goods maker Hermes (HRMS.PA) sees no slowdown in demand for its goods in China, Chief Executive Patrick Thomas told Reuters on Thursday, noting that Europe outside of France also remained strong.
+PARIS, July 19 (Reuters) - French luxury goods maker Hermes sees no slowdown in demand for its goods in China, Chief Executive Patrick Thomas told Reuters on Thursday, noting that Europe outside of France also remained strong.

 “Demand in France is a little bit weak,” Thomas said, adding that sales in the leather goods division were impacted by the number of public holidays in the month of May.